espressif/esp-idf/docs/en/api-guides/build-system-cmake.rst

   ``*.c``, ``*.S``).
 Source files are globbed from the listed directories and compiled as part of the component in place of ``COMPONENT_SRCS``, i.e. setting this will cause ``COMPONENT_SRCS`` to be ignored.
   This can be a convenient way of including source files to the components en masse, but is generally not recommended due to caveats attached to CMake globbing (see `File Globbing & Incremental Builds`).
 - ``COMPONENT_SRCEXCLUDE``: Paths to source files to exclude from component.
 Can be set in conjunction with ``COMPONENT_SRCDIRS`` if there is a directory with a large number of source files to include in the component but one or more source files which should not be.
 Paths can be specified relative to the component directory or absolute.
+- ``COMPONENT_ADD_LDFRAGMENTS``: Paths to linker fragment files for the linker script generation functionality.
+See :doc:`Linker Script Generation <linker-script-generation>`.

 .. note::